mmaker/spfs/draft-orru-zkproof-fiat-shamir.md

 --- abstract

-This document describes the Fiat-Shamir transform via a stateful hash object that is capable of supporting a number of different hash functions, to "absorb" elements from different domains, and produce pseudoranom elements "squeezing" from the hash object.
+This document describes the Fiat-Shamir transformation via a duplex sponge interface that is capable of supporting a number of different hash functions, to "absorb" elements from different domains, and produce pseudoranom elements "squeezing" from the hash object.

+In addition, the specification provides codes, a way to absorb specific data types.

 --- middle

 # Introduction

-A stateful hash object (SHO) can absorb inputs incrementally and squeeze variable-length unpredictable messages.
+The Fiat-Shamir transformation relies on a hash function that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
 On a high level, it consists of three main components:

 - A label.
 - An underlying hash function H, in a chosen mode, which the SHO invokes to execute the actions.